AlmightyOatmeal/MicroPython_Futaba_NAGP1250/README.md

 ## Example Code

 I tried to document the code as much as possible while including some key details from the datasheets.

+**NOTE**: You may have to change the pin configuration and SPI ID to match your hardware.
+While `SPI(2)` works for the ESP32 S2 Mini, you would have to use `SPI(1)` for the Raspberry Pi Pico and modify the pin configuration.

 ### Basic Text